camunda/connectors/element-template-generator/maven-plugin/README.md

 To use the plugin, your Connector must be annotated with `@ElementTemplate` annotation.
 See the [Element Template Generator](../core) module for more information.

-## How to build a connector's element templates
+## How to Build a Connector's Element Templates

 To build the actual element templates, you need to add the `element-template-generator-maven-plugin` to your project's `pom.xml` file.
 The plugin will generate the element templates based on the Connector classes in your project.